-- (b) has access to a copy of those codes while he is attending to the animals; and - (c) has received instruction and guidance on those codes.
+(b) has access to a copy of those codes while that person is attending to the animals; and

+(c) has received instruction and guidance on those codes.

-(2) Any person who keeps animals, or who causes or knowingly permits animals to be kept, shall not attend to them unless he has access to all relevant statutory welfare codes relating to the animals while he is attending to them, and is acquainted with the provisions of those codes.
+(2) Any person who keeps animals, or who causes or knowingly permits animals to be kept, must not attend to them unless that person has access to all relevant statutory welfare codes relating to the animals while that person is attending to them, and is acquainted with the provisions of those codes.